nesar/watercolor/README.md

 from watercolor.paint import photometry_from_catalog, photometry_from_catalog_opencosmo
 ```

-    /lcrc/project/cosmo_ai/nramachandra/Projects/Hydro_paint/watercolor/watercolor/load_sim_stellar_catalog.py:13: UserWarning: pkg_resources is deprecated as an API.
-See https://setuptools.pypa.io/en/latest/pkg_resources.html.
-The pkg_resources package is slated for removal as early as 2025-11-30.
-Refrain from using this package or pin to Setuptools<81.
-      import pkg_resources

 #### First we load the galaxy catalog.
 The main physical quantities required for painting the colors are the metallicities, stellar mass and age of the star particles of a galaxy.

 ``` python